MarketplaceUX/marketplace-style-guides/style-guide-copy.md

 Greyscale is our supporting palette.

-The user collection palette is for, you guessed, collections.
+The user collection palette is for, you guessed it, collections.
 But instead of light/dark palettes, the supporting tones are opacity levels: 80%, 60%, 40%.
-This is to achieve the layered monotone effect.
+This is to achieve the layered monotone effect used in user collections.

+##Typography
+The typeface we use for all of our sites is Fira Sans OT. `h1` and `h2` are used on desktop and tablet only.
+Any code snippets on the dev hub are displayed in Fira Mono OT.

+##Grid
+We use a responsive fluid grid system for all of our sites.
+It scales nicely from 4 columns for mobile (320px) to 16 for desktop (1280px).
+Columns are 60px wide with a 20 px gutter.
+/*** EXPAND ON THIS LATER ***/